ansible-collections/community.mysql/README.md

 This collection is a part of the Ansible package.

+## Our mission

+The Ansible `community.mysql` collection goals are to produce and maintain simple, flexible, and powerful open-source software for automating MySQL and MariaDB related tasks providing good documentation for easy deployment and use.

 ## Code of Conduct

 We follow the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) in all our interactions within this project.